 Prior to her academic career, Sophie was a Defence Legal Assistant and Case Manager at the International Criminal Tribunal for the Former Yugoslavia, in The Hague (2009-2011).
 There, she worked for the defence of Radovan Karadžić and of Lahi Brahimaj.
 Sophie has previously served as the Chair of the London Board of Trustees of the Commonwealth Human Rights Initiative (2016-7), and as a Director of Amnesty International Australia (2004-6).
 Sophie holds a PhD from the Melbourne Law School (2016), and first-class honours degrees in Law and Political Science from the University of Tasmania (2008).

-'The Hopes and Discontents of Indigenous-Settler Reconciliation' International Journal of Transitional Justice.
+'The Hopes and Discontents of Indigenous-Settler Reconciliation' International Journal of Transitional Justice, vol 11, no. 2, pp. 359-368.
 DOI:

 'Carsten Stahn (ed.), The Law and Practice of the International Criminal Court' Journal of International Criminal Justice, vol 14, no. 3, pp. 742-744.
 DOI: